mmistakes/so-simple-theme/_mnprdocs/cutout.md

 	<figcaption>Varying the intensity of the gradient shading effect.
 The gradient follows the direction of the substrate light.</figcaption>
 </figure>

-- _Paper Edge_: defines the intensity of the cut paper edge around outer bevel shadows (cut edge facing the light).
+- _Paper Edge_: defines the intensity of the cut paper edge near the bevel shadow (cut edge facing the light).
 A value of zero means that the cut edge is invisible.

 <figure class="pull-center">
 	<video autoplay loop muted playsinline>